 “Destination Hudson is proud to partner with Western Reserve Racing on the Frosty Five/Mistletoe Mile race each Christmas Eve morning.
 Our Board and volunteers have a blast helping, and our non-profit organization is pleased to receive a generous donation from Western Reserve Racing each year.”

-Cleveland Heights Youth Scholarship Fund
+City of Cleveland Heights Youth Recreation Fund

 Burr Oak Alive!